 Printing is slow.
 What should I do?

-- If you connected the printer with a USB cable, use a computer with a high-speed USB 2.0 port.
+- If the product is connected directly to your computer with a USB cable, try to use a high-speed USB 2.0 port.

-- If you connected the printer with an Ethernet cable, use a computer and router (or hub or switch) with 100 Base-T ports.
+- If the product is connected to your network with an Ethernet cable, use a computer and router (or hub or switch) with 100 Base-T ports.